-- Example: a skater does not perform an Axel type Solo Jump or replace it with any other different element = missing mandatory element (- 1.0 point). - Example: a skater has already executed a Solo Jump (not Axel type) and after he cannot execute a Combination Jump because he falls in the first jump of the combination = an attempt of Combination Jump = element without value but no penalization will be applied = 2T.
-There is no value because there are not at least two jumps for the element to be a combination jump. - Example: a skater falls during the travelling of both spins = the first one is the Solo Spin, the second one is an attempt of Combination Spin but invalidated () because there are not at least two positions = no penalization for missing mandatory element for TP but 1.0 point of deduction will be applied because the SIT position has not been executed and attempted. - The same jump can only be presented once except for one jump of the skater's choice, which can be presented twice, one of them in the Combination Jump.
-If a skater presents two different jumps twice, the CTR with the help of the DO and the AS will invalidate () the one with less value in the Combo. - Example: with all Jump elements: 2A, 2A+3T+3T+2Lo, 3F. - All items executed after the program maximum time is reached will be called by the TP but if the Ref blows their whistle, the elements called afterwards will be invalidated with symbol ().
-This is a Ref task, so it will be done manually during the Referee's speaking time during the checking. - \circ Example: combination spin with five positions, the last three positions were performed out of time limit: C + S + C + S + U.
+- The Axel Jump will not be considered as a Solo Jump element (as it is indicated in the software) but as a Solo Jump-Axel (SJ-A) type element. - The same jump can only be presented once except for one jump of the skater's choice, which can be presented twice, one of them in the Combination Jump.
+If a skater presents two different jumps twice, the CTR with the help of the DO and the AS will invalidate () the one with less value in the Combo. - Example: with all Jump elements: 2A, 2A+3T+3T+2Lo, 3F. - All items executed after the program maximum time is reached will be called by the TP but from the point the Referee blows their whistle, the elements called afterwards will be invalidated with symbol (). - Example: combination spin with five positions, the last three positions were performed out of time limit: $C + S + C^ + S^ + U^$.